 For your best chances of free parking in Honolulu, head to a public park.
 There’s a parking lot at Ala Moana Beach Park on the west side of Waikiki.
 You can park here during the day, but keep in mind that this area is very busy on the weekends and spots can be hard to find.

 A few blocks from the sand beaches of Waikiki Bay is Wai Nani Way.
-Closer to the Diamond Head side, you’ll find free parking 24-hours a day.
+You’ll find free parking 24 hours a day closer to the Diamond Head side.
 Consider looking here if you’re heading to the zoo or the beach.
 It’s a relatively longer stroll to tourist spots for Waikiki, but it’s a location to keep in mind if you’re here during a busy day.

 Metered Street Parking

 For metered spots, I suggest heading to Kalakaua Avenue, which stretches east to west across the length of Waikiki.
-Just like Diamond Head Road, you can also find a lot of metered spots along portions of this main thoroughfare.
+Just like Diamond Head Road, portions of this main thoroughfare also have many metered spots.

 Permit Parking Lots